Miho-Totsuka/iGEM-HG-Tokyo-2025/README.md

 I independently contacted Professor Diego di Bernardo and arranged the visit and interview.

-In this meeting, I asked him about 10 questions asking for advice when conducting a lab experiment related to synthetic biology and ways to improve our team idea.
-(I did ask him about his job and what he researches too and the complicated parts of it)
+During this meeting, I asked him around ten questions about how to conduct laboratory experiments related to synthetic biology and how we could improve our team’s project idea.
+I also asked about his work, his research, and some of the more complicated aspects of what he does.

-Three to four of my teammates who had more knowledge of what was going on with our lab joined me from an online meeting.
+Three or four of my teammates who had more experience with the laboratory side of our project joined the discussion online, which allowed us to ask more detailed technical questions.

-By going here, I was able to see some of the labs in motion.
+Visiting in person was especially valuable because I was able to see some of the laboratories in operation and get a better sense of what research in a real laboratory environment looks like.

 ## Istituto Italiano di Tecnologia (IIT)